axkoenig/grasp_refinement/README.md

 ## Acknowledgements

-- The robot description package was based on the ```ll4ma_robots_description``` package by the [Utah Learning Lab for Manipulation Autonomy](https://bitbucket.org/robot-learning/ll4ma_robots_description/src/main/).
+- The robot description package was originally based on the ```ll4ma_robots_description``` package by the [Utah Learning Lab for Manipulation Autonomy](https://bitbucket.org/robot-learning/ll4ma_robots_description/src/main/).
 The parts that were unnecessary for this project were removed.
 The Reflex robotic hand was also modified to allow for basic actuation of the distal flexure.